google-parfait/tensorflow-federated/docs/federated_learning.md

 ### Abstract interfaces

-In order to standardize dealing with simulated federated data sets, TFF provides an abstract interface `tff.simulation.ClientData`, which allows one to enumerate the set of clients, and to construct a `tf.data.Dataset` that contains the data of a particular client.
+In order to standardize dealing with simulated federated data sets, TFF provides an abstract interface `tff.simulation.datasets.ClientData`, which allows one to enumerate the set of clients, and to construct a `tf.data.Dataset` that contains the data of a particular client.
 Those `tf.data.Dataset`s can be fed directly as input to the generated federated computations in eager mode.

 It should be noted that the ability to access client identities is a feature that's only provided by the datasets for use in simulations, where the ability